The Secret is in the Marinade for this Incredible Recipe!

 - Recommended wood: Hickory

-Place the roast in a large zip top bag
+Place the roast in a large zip-lock bag

-Pour enough teriyaki sauce over the meat to fully coat.
+Pour enough teriyaki marinade over the meat to fully coat.

 Press the air from the bag and zip it closed to create a vacuum and help the marinade to stay close to the meat.